Love and Friendship

 How can I create love when my mind keeps dwelling on unloving thoughts?

 You can create love by thinking kind thoughts, by speaking kind words, and by doing kind deeds.
-If your mind is constantly racing, or unwanted thoughts continually pop into your head, keep your mind occupied with other things such as listening to pleasant music, watching a fun movie or reading an enjoyable book.
+If your mind is constantly racing, or unwanted thoughts continually pop into your head, keep your mind focused on a project that is important to you.
+Do things to keep your mind from dwelling on the negative by listening to pleasant music or reading an uplifting book.
 If something has upset you and you have trouble feeling or generating love, try picking up your pet and giving them affection, or looking through photographs of happy times.
 Reminisce about a time when you felt very loved and happy.
-Call up a close friend or family member who you know will give you positive support.
-Avoid calling those who you know may upset or anger you.
+Call up someone who you know will give you positive support.
 Avoid reading or watching programs that promote fear and negativity.
 The more you fill your mind with positive thoughts, the easier it will be to let go of the negative ones.
-Praying to God consistently and from your heart with humility dissipates all negativity and brings us loving peace.

 How can I love myself when I keep doing things I regret?